vickyghani/react_p3_mobileflashcards/README.md

 ---

 The step to get started developing:
-* Based on [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project
 * Install all project dependencies with ```yarn install```
 * start the development server with ```yarn start```
 * run http://localhost:3000/ to open the app